High School Competition Overview & Video Rules

 - Collaborate with your private teacher to record a track.
 Believe it or not, an iPhone can record sound from the piano very well!
 This works well if you cannot meet in person.

 - “Order” a Schmidt pianist!
 We have wonderful pianists in our Schmidt Vocal Artists network and one of them can also record your music for you.
 Schmidt Vocal Arts will provide this service without an additional fee, but singers must “order” their pianist by the appropriate application deadline (see Deadlines tab).
+This option is only offered to participants of the high school competition, not the undergraduate competition.

 - To order, make sure to answer YES to the question, “Do you need a SVA pianist to record tracks for you?” on your application.
 Please note you will also need to upload PDFs of your music to the SVA Portal by the application deadline.
 Singers will receive their tracks no later than four days before the submission deadline.
 Accompaniment tracks will be sent on a rolling basis, so the sooner you apply and request a Schmidt pianist, the sooner you will receive your track.